 SMSC in Computing

-Children are supported in developing their social, moral, spiritual and cultural understanding in Computing by:
+Children are supported in developing their social, moral, spiritual and cultural understanding in Computing (to reduce social inequalities) by:

 finding out about the opportunities provided by the Internet for global communication and sharing of ideas (including the issues associated with the 'digital divide');

 learning the expected behaviours they should follow when online and how to respond safely to any concerning situations they may find themselves in;

 being taught about the uses of technology beyond school, including their positive/negative impacts (e.g. robots, simulations, drones, e-commerce etc.);

 understanding the etymology of key Computing vocabulary highlighted on the knowledge organiser documents (e.g. 'Internet', 'keyboard' and 'multimedia'), as well as generic terms that cross subjects (e.g. 'predict' and 'calculate')